TechDocsStudio/biel-docs/docs/customization/data-sources/urls.md

 https://support.example.com/troubleshooting
 ```

-## Best practices

-- Use canonical URLs (primary version of each page)
-- Start with 10-20 key pages
-- Test one URL at a time initially
-- Use sitemaps for multiple related pages

 ## Troubleshooting

-**URL not indexing**
+### URL not indexing

-- Check that the URL is publicly accessible
+- Verify the URL is publicly accessible.
-- Verify the URL format includes `https://`
+- Check the URL includes `https://`.
-- Check if the site blocks crawlers in robots.txt
+- Check if the site blocks crawlers in `robots.txt`.

-**Content not appearing**
+### Content not appearing

-- Wait 5-10 minutes for processing
+- Wait 5-10 minutes for processing.
-- Test with specific questions about page content
+- Test with specific questions about the page content.
-- Check if the page uses dynamic JavaScript content
+- Check if the page relies on JavaScript to render content.

-**Need help?** Contact support at [support@biel.ai](mailto:support@biel.ai) if you experience issues with content processing or indexing takes too long.